 January transfer window: Premier League club-by-club guide on top targets and players to watch

-The transfer window opens on January 1, giving clubs across Europe to boost their squads ahead of the second half of the season.
+The transfer window opens on Jan 1, giving clubs across Europe the opportunity to boost their squads ahead of the second half of the season.

 Telegraph Sport’s football experts assess who needs what in the Premier League and which players could be on the move.